etkecc/mrs/README.md

 #### How to opt-out?

 How can you remove your homeserver's rooms from the index?
-Just unpublish them or stop publishing room directory over federation.
+Each MRS instance should have a page with contact details and description of the opt-out process, but if there is no such page (or you don't want to bother with that), unpublish them or stop publishing room directory over federation.
 MRS tries to follow the specification and be polite, so it uses only information that was explicitly published.

+Please keep in mind that MRS is an open source project (code), it doesn't index anything by itself, you have to contact specific instance maintainers, not the project's developers.

 ### How the [MSC1929](https://github.com/matrix-org/matrix-spec-proposals/pull/1929) integration works